Jacqueline C. Charlesworth

 Jamie L. Frieden is a litigator and transactional attorney whose practice is focused on copyright, trademark, right of publicity and privacy issues.
 Jamie practiced for over a decade at a premier Los Angeles entertainment firm, where she handled IP-related and First Amendment matters.
 She has represented film studios, television networks, streaming services, production companies, authors, and filmmakers in litigation matters, content clearance, rights counseling and chain-of-title analyses.
 In addition, Jamie maintains high-level Spanish skills and is able to assess and advise on Spanish-language scripts and other materials.

-Jamie serves as a trustee of the Los Angeles Copyright Society and previously served on the Women Who Lead Board of the Association of Media & Entertainment Counsel (AMEC).
+Jamie has served on the Board of Trustees of the Los Angeles Copyright Society, of which she is currently a member, and previously served on the Women Who Lead Board of the Association of Media & Entertainment Counsel (AMEC).
 She has been recognized repeatedly as a Southern California SuperLawyers “Rising Star” in Intellectual Property Litigation, as well as one of Los Angeles magazine's “Top Women Attorneys in Southern California.”

 Jamie received a B.A. from the University of California, Berkeley in Comparative Literature, where she graduated Phi Beta Kappa and with High Distinction.
 She received her J.D. from Berkeley Law and served as Executive Editor of the California Law Review.